 In October/November 2019 over a 2 week period, DoT engaged with the local community to gain feedback via an online survey and a letter distribution.
 84% of respondents supported 320 Reynard St, Pascoe Vale for the best location for the new substation.

 In January 2020, as a result of the community feedback and support DoT received, 320 Reynard Street is considered the preferred location for the new substation by DoT.

 In early 2020 DoT will start designing plans for the new substation, engaging the community during the process.

 Construction of the new building will be similar to small-scale residential building developments in the area.

 Looking for more information?

-If you have a question or would like further information about this project, you can contact Public Transport Victoria via their website.
+If you have a question or would like further information about this project, you can contact Department of Transport via their website.